jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 # Critical Path
+- [ ] Rejoining doesn't resend password
+    - ManMan
-- [ ] Fix hotseat multiplayer only showing lvl up screen for one player
+- [ ] Fix hotseat multiplayer only showing lvl up screen for only one player
     - BUG: Genthru — Yesterday at 8:43 PM In multiplayer (hotseat) only one of us is getting the level up screen and it's the one who goes through the portal.
 Played before the update yesterday and didn't have this issue
 - [ ] BUG: friendlies target urns
 - [ ] Fix antiperks selecting urns